International Conference on Thinking

 Everyone is still afraid, or most of us, of this country, and will not say it.
 We are not yet possessed of understanding.

 Our system of land tenure is based upon English common law, our farming practices are those of the temperate Northern hemisphere, even our most loved city gardens are formal European gardens planted in the 19th century.
 We European’s relationship with the natural environment continues problematic, we make it into a ‘Europeland’, we romanticise it and we also demonise – we are certainly not yet ‘possessed of understanding’.
-If we do venture into Australia’s interior, it is very much bristling with technology, and doing the outback trip is part of the Aussie urban tradition.
+If we do venture into Australia’s interior, it is too often in a boofy 4WD very much bristling with technology.
+Doing the outback trip is part of the Aussie urban tradition.

 We can think of the symptoms – environmental degradation – as due to the cause of a fundamental dissociation from environments, that we see environments from an instrumental perspective only, that it’s there for us, to meet human needs, to conquer and subdue.
 We don’t understand it, we are not part of it.